 One VLAN can be mapped to a Multiple Spanning Tree Instance (MSTI).
-The maximum Instance Switch supports is 16, range from 0-15.
+For example, the maximum Instance of the Managed Switch supports is usually 16, range from 0-15.
 The MSTP builds a separate Multiple Spanning Tree (MST) for each instance to maintain connectivity among each of the assigned VLAN groups.
 An Internal Spanning Tree (IST) is used to connect all the MSTP switches within an MST region.
 An MST Region may contain multiple MSTP Instances.